4paradigm/rfcs/hybridse/using-zetasql.md

 We will discuss plan error tips in the furture works.

+## Test Cases

+- Zetasql parser have 120 test including 2948 cases (`zetasql/zetasql/parser/testdata`)
+- Hybridse have 10000+ integration cases
+- We will extend zetasql parser cases for new SQL traits (e.g. `LAST_JOIN`, `WINDOW ROWS_RANGE`, Index with ts key)
+- We might extend hybridse integration cases

+All cases mention above should be verify

 # Adoption strategy

 If we implement this proposal, it might bring some changes of APIs which is used by SparkFE and FEDB.